lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 preserved consistency.
 Most other proof assistants developed around that time also provided for definitions, so LCF was the odd man out here.

+Definitions need to be handled robustly because they can become gigantic.
+When specifying a computer architecture or programming language semantics, we might expect this.
+But even in pure mathematics, key definitions sometimes involve so many layers, they take months to formalise.
+Consider Grothendieck schemes: they are vital to the study of algebraic geometry, and when Kevin Buzzard first took an interest in formalising mathematics, they had not been defined in any proof assistant.
+He set a student on the task, Ramon Fernández Mir, who completed it and wrote up his work as a 56-page [Master's dissertation](https://www.imperial.ac.uk/media/imperial-college/faculty-of-engineering/computing/public/1819-ug-projects/Fernandez-I-MirR-Schemes-in-Lean.pdf) and later as a [journal article](https://www.tandfonline.com/doi/full/10.1080/10586458.2021.1983489).
+In response to various claims that such a feat would be impossible in Isabelle/HOL, we had to [do it too](https://doi.org/10.1080/10586458.2022.2062073), despite having no use for schemes.

 Mathematicians know that you seldom prove a theorem simply by expanding the definitions of the things mentioned therein.
 Best is to appeal to previously established high-level facts,